opencomputeproject/ocp-diag-core/ocpdiag/g3doc/results.md

 ## Overview

-The Meltan result model was first proposed and used inside Google to accommodate different execution environments and requirements and to improve integration with vendors during the development of diagnostics for specific hardware.
+The OCPDiag result model was first proposed and used inside Google to accommodate different execution environments and requirements and to improve integration with vendors during the development of diagnostics for specific hardware.
 The model was later introduced to the OCP group as a compliant implementation of a